Russia’s Missing Peacemakers

 During a June visit to Washington, Serbian Prime Minister Alexandar Vucic, publicly spoke of his plan to partner with the United States and Europe.
 During the speech, given at Johns Hopkins University’s School of Advanced International Studies, Vucic explained that he had made Serbia’s economic recovery a priority.
 Since transitioning from a communist system to a market-based one, Serbia’s economy encountered a severe decline during the 1990s and the Balkan wars, and it most recently took a hard hit with the post-2008 crisis that engulfed the whole region.
 In addition to economic reform Vucic stated that creating “an open and dynamic society” would be a central component of his reforms.
 Even more telling, he then reiterated what he has repeatedly told his European colleagues over the last year: that he plans for Serbia to join the European Union.

 Speaking about Serbia’s EU accession, Vucic discussed the economic reforms that he initiated while in office, including austerity measures and pension cuts.
-In light of the Greek crisis, his “brought Belgrade in from the cold.”
+In light of the Greek crisis, his attempts to rein in spending, fight corruption, revamp the nation’s judicial system, and promote the country as a promising business opportunity have been crucial.
+With a new pro-Western foreign policy now apparently in tow, Vucic is already proclaimed in Europe as the man who has “brought Belgrade in from the cold.”
 Vucic’s plans for a new Serbia have likewise been met with a warm welcome from the United States.

 But Western governments should pause before they fully embrace Vucic.
 His speeches and actions in the last year are full of mixed messages.
 He might be signaling a Westward shift, but his actions and words have not always aligned with this view.